 Malaysian Society of Parasitology and Tropical Medicine

-The formation of the Society was conceived in 1962 at the UNECSO-sponsored Regional Meeting on “ Scientific Knowledge on Tropical Parasites” hosted by the Government of Singapore in November 1962..
+The formation of the Society was conceived in 1962 at the UNECSO-sponsored Regional Meeting on “ Scientific Knowledge on Tropical Parasites” hosted by the Government of Singapore in November 1962.
 Professor R.S.
-Desowitz and his collegues from the Department of Parasitology, University of Singapore, were responsible for its organization.
+Desowitz and his colleagues from the Department of Parasitology, University of Singapore, were responsible for its organization.
 A small committee was set up to draft a constitution for the formation of a local society of parasitologists.

 The inaugural meeting of the Malaysian Society of Parasitologists (as it was then called), was convened at the Institute for Medical Research, Kuala Lumpur on the 10th of January 1964.
 The constitution was approved and the first Council was elected.
 Dr. A. A. Sandosham was elected as the first President of the Society.
 The Scientific programmes at the beginning consisted of laboratory demonstrations in parasitology which was set up at 6-monthly intervals alternating between Singapore and Kuala Lumpur held under the auspices of the Royal Society of Tropical Medicine and Hygiene, London and later undertaken solely by our Society.